-Our set of broad spectral lines cannot be fully captured within the pre-filter range of the instruments.
-For these lines, we replace the equivalent width and the FWHM with the 'bound equivalent width' (WB$_\mu$) and the core width (CW) respectively.
-For the latter, we follow a convention introduced by \citet{2009cauzzi}.
+Our set of broad spectral lines cannot be fully captured within the prefilter range of the instruments.
+For these lines, we replaced the equivalent width and the FWHM with the "bound equivalent width" (WB$_\mu$) and the core width (CW), respectively.
+For the latter, we followed a convention introduced by \citet{2009cauzzi}.
 This modified FWHM-like parameter is taken halfway between the average intensity of both sides of the profile at a given separation parameter $\Delta\lambda_l$ and the line core.
-In \citet{2009cauzzi}, the values for \halpha and \cair were chosen to be 900 and 600 m\AA\ respectively, based on a large scale inspection of spectral profiles where the boundary between the chromospheric core and the photospheric wings was determined.
+In \citet{2009cauzzi}, the values for \halpha and \cair were chosen to be 900 and 600 m\AA,\ respectively, based on a large-scale inspection of spectral profiles where the boundary between the chromospheric core and the photospheric wings was determined.
 We adopt these values and define our own for the remaining broad lines in Table~\ref{tab:width}.
 This allows us to study the behavior of the line cores without being affected by the broad photospheric wings.

 For \CaIIHK we needed yet another approach because of the highly irregular shape of the profiles.
-Instead of the equivalent width and FWHM, we show the relative shift of the K2 and H2 peaks compared to the line center and their separation as a function of $\mu$ respectively.
-These peaks can be difficult to find in quiet-sun profiles, especially the red peak, which tends to disappear in the averaged profiles \citep[e.g.][]{Druzhinin87}.
+Instead of the equivalent width and FWHM, we show the relative shift of the K2 and H2 peaks compared to the line center and their separation as a function of $\mu$, respectively.
+These peaks can be difficult to find in quiet-Sun profiles, especially the red peak, which tends to disappear in the averaged profiles \citep[e.g.,][]{Druzhinin87}.
 However, we can still see a clear imprint of both peaks in the wavelength-dependent standard deviation of each averaged profile, which allows us to estimate their location within 50 m\AA.
-We refer the reader to \citet{Linsky70}, \citet{Linsky17}, and \citet{Ayers19} for a comprehensive review about the Ca II H \& K lines, although the latter two citations focus primarily on the K line as to avoid effects caused by the H$\epsilon$ line.
+We refer the reader to \citet{Linsky70}, \citet{Linsky17}, and \citet{Ayers19} for a comprehensive review about the Ca II H \& K lines, although the latter two citations primarily focus on the K line so as to avoid effects caused by the H$\epsilon$ line.